TimBreuel/Urban-living/README.md

 ## License

 You are free to:
-Share — copy and redistribute the material in any medium or format.
+Share<br/> — copy and redistribute the material in any medium or format.
-Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+Adapt<br/> — remix, transform, and build upon the material for any purpose, even commercially.

 ## Acknowledgments